The Difference Between Grief and Depression: How Sad is Sad?

 Grief and depression share many characteristics, but they are not the same.
 Depression is an illness.
 Normal grief is not.
-Learn to tell the difference between normal grief and clinical depression and when to seek help.
+Learn the basic differences between normal grief, complicated grief and clinical depression.
+Includes information on when to consider professional guidance and suicide prevention basics.

 Depression is a treatable illness and one of several common mood disorders marked by loss of interest or pleasure in living, decreased self-esteem, shame, feelings of hopelessness and despair.
 Many people suffering from depression cannot imagine ever feeling better.
 Frequently they cannot imagine a future.
 The mood disturbance in depression is pervasive and unremitting and any positive mood fluctuation is usually minor without treatment intervention.